asunder (syntagma) (2021, rev. 2022)

 for bass flute, live-electronics and tape

--(First version) Performed by Jaume Darbra Fa (IEMA), HfMDK Frankfurt am Main; Frankfurt am Main, Germany, May 2021
+-(First version) Premiere: Jaume Darbra Fa (International Ensemble Modern Academy), HfMDK Frankfurt; Frankfurt am Main, Germany, May 2021

--(Revised version) Performed by Jaume Darbra Fa, Zentrum für Kunst und Medien; Karlsruhe, Germany, June 2022
+-(Revised version) Premiere: Jaume Darbra Fa, Zentrum für Kunst und Medien; Karlsruhe, Germany, June 2022

-asunder (syntagma) is music, in the tradition of Spahlinger’s musica impura, about music as translation/illusion: that is, music about reduction, simulation and impossibility as the basis of communication.
+asunder (syntagma) is music, in the tradition of Spahlinger’s musica impura, about music as translation: that is, music about reduction, simulation, and impossibility as the basis of communication.
 Simulated “field recordings,” largely synthetic in nature and centered on auratically charged material (bells, voices, natural ambience), alternate with flute “translations,” in which the real-world sonic phenomena of the field recordings are transfigured, vis-à-vis the flute’s fixed performance practice, into an extremely lossy analogue.
-In moments where the flute and electronics venture together into extremes of volume and intensity, translation comes apart at its illusory seams.
+This process of quantization occurs three times, and then is reversed—in a second section in which the flute, through a violent accumulation of quanta (sending noisy shivers through the live-electronics), attempts to return to the continuous (the uninterrupted flow of the field recording realm).